kymmt90/bookmeter_scraper/README.md

 profile.bookshelfs_count
 ```

-### Get information only accessible by logged in users
+### Get books information only accessible by logged in users

 You can get books information which can be browsed by logged in users: